ducakar/TextureReplacer/README.md

       Suits/<suit>/EVAjetpack       // EVA jetpack
       Suits/<suit>/EVAjetpackNRM    // EVA jetpack normal map

-Heads are selected independently form suits so any head can be paired with any of the suits and each head has an equal chance of being selected.
+For generic Kerbals, heads are selected independently form suits so any head can be paired with any of the suits and each head has an equal chance of being selected.

-A suit can be selected either pseudo-randomly (same as heads) or consecutively, based on a Kerbal's position in crew rooster.
-One can also manually assign heads and suits to specific Kerbals.
-That can be controlled in
+One can manually assign heads and suits to specific Kerbals in the configuration file(s).

-    GameData/TextureReplacer/TextureReplacer.tcfg

 ### Configuration File ###
-Main configurtion file:
+Main configuration file:

     GameData/TextureReplacer/TextureReplacer.tcfg

-Kerbal head and suit assignment can also be controlled in any `*.tcfg` file inside TextureReplacer's root directory:
+Per-texture-pack Kerbal head and suit assignment can also be controlled in an arbitrary file with `.tcfg` extension inside TextureReplacer's root directory.

-    GameData/TextureReplacer/*.tcfg

-This should prove useful to developers of texture packs so they can distibute pack-specific head/suit assignment rules in a separate file.
-Those files should follow the same format as `TextureReplacer.tcfg` but only containing `CustomKerbals` and `GenericKerbals` sections.
-All the `*.tcfg` files are processed in alphabetical order.
+This should prove useful to developers of texture packs so they can distribute pack-specific head/suit assignment rules in a separate file.
+Those files should follow the same format as `TextureReplacer.tcfg` but only containing `CustomKerbals`, `GenericKerbals` and `CabinSuits` sections.
+All the `.tcfg` files (including `TextureReplacer.tcfg`) are processed in alphabetical order.

 Notes